PomBSV/M5_Peer_knowledge_transfer/README.md

 bas.xlsx

-o	Control of budget in a quarterly basis.
-Nowadays, a parallele structure has been created to control the Budget.
-This structure is feeded with data at the end of mars of each year

-Solutions
--

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/PomBSV/exam/edit/master/README.md) to maintain and preview the content for your website in Markdown files.